Confidence Calibration in Vision-Language-Action Models: Experiments

-In both Episode 46 (middle row) and Episode 49 (bottom row), confidence begins low and below the threshold.
-However, given the knowledge that calibration improves throughout the task horizon, we may prefer to allow the robot to proceed with the task as long as it is not contacting or nearly contacting any objects.
+In both Episode 46 (marked (b)) and Episode 49 (marked (c)), confidence begins below the threshold.
+However, given the knowledge that calibration improves throughout the task horizon, we may prefer to allow the robot to proceed with the task as long as it is not too near any objects.
 Comparing these examples shows the potential of such an approach.
 In Episode 46, although confidence increases throughout the beginning of the task, it dives sharply after 40\% task completion and remains low throughout the rest of the task, as the wine bottle is ultimately knocked down and the model is unable to recover.
 Given our proposed strategy, the task might have been halted before the wine bottle was contacted (at 40\% completion), and could, for example, have been deferred to a human.
 On the other hand, in Episode 49 confidence estimates remain above the threshold for the rest of the trial, and the robot is successful.
 This episode also highlights the usefulness of an adaptive confidence threshold, given that the confidence estimate at 98\% task completion would have fallen below the threshold at other timesteps.

 More such qualitative examples are provided in Appendix Figure \ref{fig:qualitative_across_time_appendix}.
-These include cases where the strategy succeeds and others where it fails (e.g., confidence falls below the threshold while grasping in an ultimately successful trial).
+These include both cases where the strategy succeeds and others where it fails (e.g., in Episode 1 confidence falls below the threshold while grasping in an ultimately successful trial).